Dual Program: DNP/PhD Admission Requirements

 - Enter all College Level Coursework.
 You must enter all coursework including courses in which you received a grade of “W” or“Inc.” Enter all in-progress and planned coursework.
 This will help programs decide if you are planning to take required courses in the future.

-After acceptance, students are required to submit a $75 Application Processing Fee and a $200 Guaranteed Enrollment Deposit (GED).
-The GED, a non-refundable fee due within 30 days of acceptance, is held in escrow and applied to the studentís first term of study.
+After acceptance, students are required to submit a $65 NursingCAS application fee for the DNP portion of the application and a $200 Guaranteed Enrollment Deposit (GED).
+The GED, a non-refundable fee due within 30 days of acceptance, is held in escrow and applied to the student's first term of study.